🌸 Book Now

 Welcome to Queensland's Garden City Spring Celebration

-Top Reasons to Visit Toowoomba Carnival of Flowers
+Top Reasons to Visit the Carnival of Flowers 2026

 After-Dark Events

-Experience the festival in a new light with Sideshow Alley at Queens Park, twilight tours of Laurel Bank, outdoor cinema under the stars, and Symphony Under the Stars.
+Experience the festival in a new light with Sideshow Alley at Queens Park, twilight tours of Laurel Bank, outdoor cinema under the stars, and Symphony Under the Stars at Queens Park Amphitheatre.

 Family Activities

-Entertainment for all ages including The Cubby House play space, Ferris wheel with panoramic views, library holiday programs, street performers, and interactive garden activities.
+Entertainment for all ages including The Cubby House play space, Ferris wheel with panoramic views, library holiday programs with Alice in Wonderland theming, street performers, and interactive garden activities.

-Bring your furry friend!
-Dogs are welcome in public parks with dedicated Petals and Pups itineraries.
+One of Australia's most pet-friendly major events.
+Dogs are welcome in all public parks with dedicated Petals and Pups itineraries.
+The new Paw Parade returns on 4 October 2026.
 Small dogs can even ride the Ferris wheel!

 The Toowoomba Carnival of Flowers has evolved into Queensland's premier food and wine destination during spring.
-The festival's culinary program celebrates the rich agricultural heritage of the Darling Downs region, showcasing premium produce from local pastures, vineyards, and orchards.
+The 2026 festival introduces exciting new culinary formats celebrating the rich agricultural heritage of the Darling Downs region.

 Wine & Beverage Experiences